DirkJanJansen/Pandora-Enterprise_Resource_Planning/Program frontends translated to English/Readme.txt

-submenu from Works externally are translated to English (added  26-02-2023) submenu from Calculation works internally are translated to English (added 27-02-2023) submenu from Calculation works externally are translated to English (added 28-02-2023)
+submenu from Works externally are translated to English (added  26-02-2023) submenu from Calculation works internally are translated to English (added 27-02-2023) submenu from Calculation works externally are translated to English (added 28-02-2023) submenu from Payroll Administration are translated to English (added 02-03-2023)

 In the coming period other submenu's will follow.